xvik/gradle-quality-plugin/src/doc/docs/guide/config.md

      * If set to high, only high priority bugs are reported.
 Default is 'medium'.
      */
     spotbugsLevel = 'medium'

     /**
+     * Spotbugs rank should be an integer value between 1 and 20, where 1 to 4 are scariest, 5 to 9 scary,
+     * 10 to 14 troubling, and 15 to 20 of concern bugs.
+     * <p>
+     * This option allows you to filter low-priority ranks: for example, setting {@code spotbugsMaxRank=15} will
+     * filter all bugs with ranks 16-20.
+Note that this is not the same as {@link #spotbugsLevel}:
+     * it has a bit different meaning (note that both priority and rank are shown for each spotbugs
+     * violation in console).
+     * <p>
+     * The only way to apply rank filtering is through exclude filter.
+Plugin will automatically generate
+     * additional rule in your exclude filter or in default one.
+But it may conflict with manual rank rule declaration
+     * (in case if you edit exclude filter manually), so be careful when enabling this option.
+     */
+    int spotbugsMaxRank = 20

+    /**
+     * Max memory available for spotbugs task.
+Note that in gradle 4 spotbugs task maximum memory was
+     * 1/4 of physical memory, but in gradle 5 it become only 512mb (default for workers api).
+     * To minify impact of this gradle 5 change, default value in extension is 1g now, but it may be not
+     * enough for large projects (and so you will have to increase it manually).
+     * <p>
+     * IMPORTANT: setting will not work if heap size configured directly in spotbugs task (for example, with
+     * <code>spotbugsMain.maxHeapSize = '2g'</code>.
+This was done in order to not break current behaviour
+     * (when task memory is already configured) and affect only default cases (mostly caused by gradle 5 transition).
+     * <p>
+     * See: https://github.com/gradle/gradle/issues/6216 (Reduce default memory settings for daemon and
+     * workers).
+     */
+    String spotbugsMaxHeapSize = '1g'

+    /**
      * Javac lint options to show compiler warnings, not visible by default.